Motherfucker: History and popular culture

 In popular music, the first mainstream rock release to include the word was the 1969 album Kick Out the Jams by MC5.
 The title track, a live recording, is introduced by vocalist Rob Tyner shouting "And right now. right now. right now it's time to. kick out the jams, motherfuckers!".
 This was quickly pulled from stores, and an edited version was released with the words "brothers and sisters" overdubbed on the offending word.
 At about the same time, the Jefferson Airplane released the album Volunteers, the opening track of which, "We Can Be Together", included the line "up against the wall, motherfucker", a popular catch phrase among radical groups at the time.
 This attracted less attention.
 The word was strongly implied, but not said explicitly, in Isaac Hayes' huge 1971 hit song "Theme from Shaft".
 Arlo Guthrie's 1967 piece "Alice's Restaurant" used a minced version, "mother rapers."
+The band Self used the word strongly in their 2001 hit single "Trunk Fulla Amps" from their 2000 album Gizmodgery, in which the track appears twice; appearing normally once uncensored, and as the final track on the album, with its swears replaced with comedic noises.
 Though rarely broadcast in the US, the word has since become common in popular music, particularly in hip hop.

 The word appears in George Carlin's Seven Words You Can't Say on Television.
 In one HBO special, he comments that at one point, someone asked him to remove it, since, as a derivative of the word "fuck", it constituted a duplication.
 He later added it back, claiming that the bit's rhythm does not work without it.

 The word has become something of a catchphrase for actor Samuel L. Jackson, who frequently utters the word in some films.
 His use of the word helped him overcome a lifelong stuttering problem.